John-Nagle-IV/Bree/Homebrew/Rules.md

 Potions may be consumed as a bonus action.
 Doing so will have the player roll for the effectiveness of the potion.

 Consuming the potion as a full action allows for the full effect of the potion without a roll.

+# Sleep
+Sleeping well on the road is important and as such you need supplies.
+A bedroll allows for comfortable sleep.
+Without one, one needs to make a DC 10 Constitution Saving Throw or else they do not benefit from the long rest and only recover half their available hit dice.